Want to stop yelling at your kids? In this post, I share what has helped me to stop yelling at my kids and practical ways to love more and yell less.

 How I Stopped Yelling at My Kids

 I thought I was a patient person… then I had kids.

 I said I’d never yell at my kids… and then I had kids.

 I pictured myself as a sweet, loving, always-cheerful mom… then I had kids.

 Motherhood has stretched me and humbled me.
 It’s brought out the best in me and the worst in me.
-And, recently, with all the processing of our big move, there has been a lot more of the worst and very little of the best.

-I found myself snapping at my kids more and more frequently, which only served to frustrate me.
+About five years ago, I found myself snapping at my kids more and more frequently, which only served to frustrate me.
 The more I snapped at my kids, the more frustrated I was at myself.
 And the more frustrated I was at myself, the more I’d snap at my kids.

 It was a vicious cycle and I felt trapped.

 One night, I was up late thinking of the kind of mom I’d been and feeling so ashamed of my behavior and the example I was setting before my kids.
 I started praying and asking God to help me to love my children, to help me have patience with them, and to stop getting so angry with them.

 As I was praying, an idea birthed in my head.
 I decided to make a commitment to my husband for the next 4 weeks.